vercel/terraform-provider-vercel/docs/resources/project_environment_variable.md

 ### Optional

 - `team_id` (String) The ID of the Vercel team.
-Required when configuring a team resource.
+Required when configuring a team resource if [team](/providers/vercel/vercel/latest/docs#team) has not been set in the provider.
 - `git_branch` (String) The git branch of the Environment Variable.

 ### Read-Only